 - Potatoes - like we said real potatoes is the way to go here.
 But if you are in a bind for time or looking for a frozen hash brown variation that's okay, this recipe will do, just swap out the real potatoes for a bag of frozen hash browns instead.

-First things first, we need to prepare the potatoes.
-Dice them and add to a pot of boiling water.
-Allow them to cook until potatoes are just tender enough to pierce with a fork.
-Be careful not to overcook - they will cook a little longer in the oven later.
+Firstly, we need to prepare the potatoes for our Funeral Potato with Real Potatoes casserole.
+Let's start by dicing them and adding to a pot of boiling water.
+Then you will want to allow them to cook until they are just tender enough to pierce with a fork.

-While the potatoes are cooking.
-Melt butter in the microwave and add with chicken soup to a bowl.
-Stir together.
-Then add sour cream, chopped green onions, salt and shredded cheese to the mixture.
-Next combine the sauce mixture until everything is all stirred in.
+Secondly, while the potatoes are cooking go ahead and melt the butter in the microwave.
+Then add it and add a can of cream of chicken soup to a bowl.
+After stirring everything together you can add the sour cream, chopped green onions, salt and shredded cheese to the mixture.
+Then return to stirring until everything is combined into a nice sauce mixture.

 But be warned, if you are anything like me, this is when your mouth may begin watering in anticipation for the goodness it knows is coming.

-Spoon your potato mixture into a greased casserole dish and top with the prepared crunchy cereal topping.
-Place in the oven to bake.
+Lastly, once the potato mixture is ready you can begin to spoon it into a greased casserole dish and finish it off by topping with the prepared crunchy cereal topping.
+Then place the pan in the oven to bake.

-When all melted and bubbly pull from the oven and enjoy.
-Serve as a delicious side, or join the Ashley's Funeral Potato Fan Club, and eat them as a main dish or midnight treat.
-Seriously... welcome to my idea of heaven.
+You can serve as a delicious side, or join the Ashley's Funeral Potato with Real Potatoes Fan Club, and eat them as a main dish or midnight treat.
+Seriously... welcome to my idea of heaven!

 And if I am being honest, if I was really treating myself - I'd quadruple the amount of topping.
 Yes I mean like, double the amount of ingredients called for in the recipe card for the topping.

 I've already doubled it once from my mom's original recipe so why not live a little and double it again!
-I mean seriously, is it even possible to have too many crispy corn flakes on top of a casserole?
+I mean seriously, is it even possible to have too many crispy corn flakes on top of Funeral Potato with Real Potatoes?
 I think not.

 📖 Recipe